-ARTH-110 History of Graphic Design
+ARTH-110 History of Graphic Design 54 hours lecture; 54 hours total

-Recommended Preparation: Completion of ENGL-120 with a minimum grade of C.
+Recommended Preparation: Completion of ENGL-C1000 or ENGL-120B with a minimum grade of C or appropriate placement.

 From the print revolution to the digital world, this course will study the intersection of information and art, examining how western society has communicated through posters, books, and other forms of design.
+Transfers to both UC/CSU

-ARTH-118 Survey of Modern Art
+ARTH-118 Survey of Modern Art 54 hours lecture; 54 hours total

-Recommended Preparation: Completion of ENGL-120 with a minimum grade of C.
+Recommended Preparation: Completion of ENGL-C1000 or ENGL-120B with a minimum grade of C or appropriate placement.

-This course covers the major historical and formal developments of Modernism in art, architecture and design from the mid-nineteenth-century to the present.
+This course covers the major historical and formal developments of Modernism in art, architecture and design from the mid-nineteenthcentury to the present.

-ARTH-130 History of Asian Art
+ARTH-130 History of Asian Art 54 hours lecture; 54 hours total

-Recommended Preparation: Completion of ENGL-120 with a minimum grade of C.
+Recommended Preparation: Completion of ENGL-C1000 or ENGL-120B with a minimum grade of C or appropriate placement.